corinnt/journal-diversity/README.md

   `-n JOURNAL_NAME`, `--journal_name JOURNAL_NAME`
                         name of journal or source to search for

-  `-i ID`, `--journal_id ID`
-                        OpenAlex id of journal to analyze - defaults to Gesta if unspecified

   `-c`, `--write_csv`       include to write csv of data